Daniel-D-F-Rushton/SdrSharpPocsagPlugin-Personal-Modification/readme.md

 ### De-duplicate
 The payload of each message is hashed (ignoring the first 9 characters, which seem to often include time data).
 With this option enabled new messages received with the same hash will be ignored.
+A second method of checking if characters 30-40 exist in known messages.

 ### Hide bad decodes
 Any messages that have failed BCH (CRC) or parity checks will be ignored.